 - 1. State testing should occur during a three- to four-week testing window which is the same for every grade, with the last allowable testing day being in the first half of May. - 2.
 All aggregate reports (other than statewide aggregate reports) should be available by August 1 to facilitate school improvement activities (with consideration that in the first year of any new program, reports are likely to be delayed). - 3.
-Acting within the constraints of the first bullet in this list, the WDE should work with a committee of stakeholders to finalize testing windows (e.g., the first and last allowable testing days each year) and to address local needs for flexibility in scheduling assessment activities26.
-If possible, start and end dates should be later to maximize instruction before
+Acting within the constraints of the first bullet in this list, the Department of Education should work with a committee of stakeholders to finalize testing windows (e.g., the first and last allowable testing days each year) and to address local needs for flexibility in scheduling assessment activities22.
+If possible, start and end dates should be later to maximize instruction before assessment, but should also consider typical year-end school activities and the time needed to return data to schools in time for use in school improvement activities.
+This committee of stakeholders should include school and district staff with two sets of responsibilities: (1) calendaring, and (2) managing state assessment activities.

-23 The content of English language arts is reasonably well specified by high school grade level, but mathematics content standards are not.
-This requires a careful parsing of the high school mathematics content standards for not only what must be taught by the end of grade 10, but also for what should appear on each of the grade 9 and grade 10 assessments in mathematics.
+must be taught by the end of 10^{th} grade, but also for what should appear on each of the grade 9 and grade 10 assessments in mathematics.

-24 Required testing time may be less than these limits.
+20 Required testing time may be less than these limits.

-25 This definition of "actual testing time" is provided to avoid district-to-district variation in the time devoted to activities wrapped around actual testing.
+21 This definition of "actual testing time" is provided to avoid district-to-district variation in the time devoted to activities wrapped around actual testing.

-26 For example, allow for flexibility in length of test sessions to coincide with the length of class periods (to avoid unnecessary disruption of daily instructional activities).
+22 For example, allow for flexibility in length of test sessions to coincide with the length of class periods (to avoid unnecessary disruption of daily instructional activities).